spacecatpixel/lokidocs/SNFullGuide.md

 > If you run the `auto` command the wallet will close pushing the process into the background.
 See additional information at the end of this guide to learn how to stop the auto command.

 The wallet will prompt us to confirm our password, then the amount of Loki to stake.
 Confirm this by typing `y` and clicking enter.
 Well done!
-Let's continue to the next step **"Step 7 - Service Node Check"** to check if our service node is running.
+Let's continue to the next step **"Step 7 - Service Node Check"** to check if our Service Node is running.

 ---